-I feel the exact same way towards design.
-While I’m susceptible from straying from time to time, I try to remain in the mindset of being a soul designer—I want to design simply because I enjoy designing.
+I feel the same way towards design.
+While I’m susceptible to straying from time to time, I try to remain in the mindset of being a soul designer—I want to design because I enjoy designing.

 I don’t want to design to see how many themes I can sell, rather because I love to design them.
 I want to enable fellow creative entrepreneurs a quicker, easier way to establish a web presence.
 In baseball terms, for the love of the game.

-Like many aspects of life, we have a tendency to allow the noise and distraction into our work, and we end up with canvases that are cluttered.
-We shouldn’t feel the pressure to include, rather we should be looking for things to exclude.
+Like many aspects of life, we tend to allow the noise and distraction into our work, and we end up with canvases that are cluttered.
+We shouldn’t feel the pressure to include, instead we should be looking for things to exclude.

 So I’m issuing a challenge to you to look inward, and see if the work you produce as an artist reflects an overabundance of elements in your life which aren’t necessary.
 If it does, go out of your way to remove them.